averagegrod/examRoom/README.md

 <h2>Instructions</h2>
 `git clone` this repo
 `rake db migrate`
+`rake db:seed`
 `rails s`

-Visit `localhost:3000/settings/show` to set up your Office.
+Visit `localhost:3000/settings` to set up your Office.
 Set the number of patient rooms on the left.
 Enter a name and Click Add to add Providers and Staff to your office.
 Click on a name to delete them.
 Once you've set this up visit `localhost:3000` to view your office.
 The app will refresh itself every 30 seconds.
 You can change this on line 145 of `app\assets\javascripts\application.js` by editing the ms.